WASHINGTON (AP) — Genetically modified foods have been around for years, but most people in the United States have no idea if they are eating them.

 Currently, the FDA says labeling of genetically modified foods isn't needed because the nutritional content is the same as non-GMO varieties.

-Faber and other labeling proponents say it's about transparency, not technology.
+Labeling proponents say it's about transparency, not technology.
 They say there is precedent, like orange juice labels that say whether the juice is from concentrate.

 David Ropeik, the author of the book "How Risky Is It, Really?
 Why Our Fears Don't Always Match the Facts," says he thinks the food industry should endorse labeling so it can move past the debate.